What's new in Kotlin 1.7.0

 to avoid a warning.
 It no longer requires this; however, you can still use the compiler argument -opt-in

-to opt-in for other annotations, module-wide.
+to opt-in for other annotations, a module.

 Stable definitely non-nullable types